Samupietila/AI-Chatbot/README.md

 ![img.png](img.png)

 ![img_1.png](img_1.png)

 The project's data modeling includes three main tables: User, which stores user information; UserIssue, which documents issues reported by users; and ChatHistory, which records messages and AI responses in conversations between users and the chatbot.

 ### Use case diagram

 ![img_2.png](img_2.png)

-The activity diagram above illustrates the interaction process between the chatbot and the user.This use case diagram represents the different actors and their interactions with the EssiBot system on the website.
+This use case diagram represents the different actors and their interactions with the EssiBot system on the website.

 ## How to Run the Project